pippinbarr/i-shoot/process/Process-Journal.md

 # Saturday, 10 November 2018, 15:01PM

 In fact, jumping off from the writing I did above I did a bunch of Twine (the previous commit) to at least just try to work through some of it.
-I continue to believe that the Hawlowe programming is probably still useful as a way of working out various structural ideas that will end up being in the "real" version as well anyway.
+I continue to believe that the Harlowe programming is probably still useful as a way of working out various structural ideas that will end up being in the "real" version as well anyway.

 It's feeling pretty weird just how divorced from the core spoken word idea this has all ended up being - I'm spending a bunch of time in Twine and Harlowe's code to make stuff happen.